1. Introduction#

 Note

-Moreover, the fact that vectors are the core part of the R language
+The fact that vectors are the core part of the R language

-makes their use very natural – as opposed
+makes their use very natural, as opposed

 to the languages that require special add-ons for vector processing,